esala1/Impasta/README.md

 ### Run Application

 1. Run command in terminal (in your project directory): `npm run build`.
 This will update anything related to your `App.js` file (so `public/index.html`, any CSS you're pulling in, etc).
+2. On line 96 in places.py, change geocoder.ipinfo(ip_address) to geocoder.ip("me").
-2. Run command in terminal (in your project directory): `python3 app.py`
+3. Run command in terminal (in your project directory): `python3 app.py`
-3. Preview web page in browser 'localhost:8080/' (or whichever port you're using)
+4. Preview web page in browser 'localhost:8080/' (or whichever port you're using)

 ### Deploy to Heroku